 - An early-stage SAR testing allows the manufacturer to modify product more easily

 Also, regulations are constantly being updated so working with a certified test lab who is aware of current SAR regulations is recommended.
 For example, France has recently updated their SAR regulations, you can read more here.

 In this article, we introduce mobile phone’s SAR testing process.
 SAR testing process and used equipment vary depending on the tested device.

 Specific absorption rate testing equipment uses standardized models of the human head and body.
 These models are then filled with liquids that simulate the RF absorption characteristics of human tissue.
 Verkotan is providing these tissue simulating liquids as well.

 For the mobile SAR value evaluation process, Verkotan uses Dasy52 near field scanning system, manufactured by SPEAG.
 Also, the test system consists of a high precision robotics system (Staubli), robot controller, computer, near-field probe, probe alignment sensor, and a phantom containing the tissue-equivalent material.

 Verkotan uses SAM Phantom, which has the left and right head section and the flat phantom section.
 This phantom conforms to all known tissue simulating liquids.
 Phantom simulates the electrical characteristics of the human head and body and the energy penetrating the phantom is monitored.

-SAR testing process for mobile phones
+Specific Absorption Rate testing process for mobile phones